Outsiders associate the Minneapolis-St. Paul area, and Minnesota in general, with cold weather, funny accents, and perhaps the Target bullseye logo.

 21. Wabasha Street Caves

 Technically mines excavated during the early 19th century, the Wabasha Street Caves were once the epicenter of mafia and gang activity in the Twin Cities.
-During Prohibition, the caves were used as fortified hideouts for mobsters and warehouses for illicit booze.
+During Prohibition, the caves were used as fortified hideouts for mobsters, warehouses for illicit booze, and speakeasies for made men and their guests.

-A 40-minute tour of the caves and surrounding complex costs $6 per adult.
-A longer bus tour, which hits other local sites popular with Prohibition-era gangsters, costs $24 per adult.
+A 40-minute tour of the caves and surrounding complex costs $8 per adult.
+The longer St. Paul Gangsters bus tour, which hits other local sites popular with Prohibition-era gangsters, costs $27 per adult.

 22. Downtown St. Paul